 Education and training

-A bicycle assembler traineeship usually takes 12 months to complete and is available as a school-based traineeship.
+You can also undertake a bicycles (level 2) traineeship.
+The traineeship usually takes 12 months to complete and is available as a school-based traineeship.

 Apprenticeships and traineeships